matrix-org/matrix-spec-proposals/proposals/3890-remote-local-notification-toggle.md

 only expose local notification silencing controls for devices that have indicated their support.

 ## Alternatives

+#### Per device account data
+To enable easier retrieval and management of device-scoped account data events a new per-device account data could be introduced.
+This would behave similarly to per-room account data.
+Per-device account data events would be removed by the server during device removal.
+With per-device account data, the event type could be simplified to `m.local_notification_settings`

 #### Push rules with profile tags
 The spec allows for pushers to be assigned a [`profile_tag`](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3pushersset) which can be used to